 top of page

-CEU certificates will be sent via email once the evaluation is submitted.
+• CEU certificates will be sent via email after submission of the program evaluation.

 Time: 6:30P-8:30P